sujitpal/solr4-extras/README.md

 Using LingPipe to construct regex based and dictionary based Named Entity Extractors backed by Solr, used for preprocessing query.

-Since LingPipe is not open-source, you need to agree to its license and then manually install the lingpipe jar file into the lib directory as shown below.

-        cd $PROJECT_ROOT (this directory)
-        mkdir -p lib
-        cp $LINGPIPE_DIST_DIR/lingpipe-*.jar lib

 The following fields need to be defined in schema.xml for the SolrMapDictionary object:

 	<field name="nercat" type="string" indexed="true" stored="true" multiValued="true"/>